peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This document describes extensions to the ACME protocol that integrate with OpenID Federation 1.0, allowing an ACME server to issue X.509 Certificates associated with a given OpenID Federation Entity.

-X.509 Certificates can be provided to one or more organizations, without having pre-established any direct relationship or contract.
+An Entity could be a person, a government, a corporation, an automated system or anything that might wish to be a part of a Federation.

 In a multilateral federation, composed of thousands of entities belonging to different organizations, all the participants adhere to the same regulation or